RayKim3103/Undergraduate-Course/README.md

 This repository is designed to share the knowledge and projects from my undergraduate studies.
 Each folder corresponds to a specific course, and it contains resources like notes, assignments, and projects.

 The purpose of this repository is to:
-- Provide a reference for students studying similar topics.
 - Showcase my coursework and technical projects.
 - Serve as a foundation for future learning and collaboration.